CPO-1 Code of Conduct

 IV.
 DIRECTORY OF OFFICERS

-Vice President, Chief Compliance and Privacy Officer
+Vice President, Chief Compliance, Privacy and Internal Audit Officer

 Edward G. Longazel, MHA, CHC, CHRC